CrypticSquirrel/Dino_Run/DEV_DOCS.md

 - For this project I would recommend `live server` and `p5js Snippets`
 - Download extensions by clicking the fourth tab down on the left (it looks like building blocks)

+**live server**
+- Live server lets you view the web page you are working on in real time.
+As soon as you make a change, it will update in the browser.
+After you've downloaded it you can access it by pressing "go live" or right clicking and selecting "open with live server" when you are on an HTML page.
+This will only work if you do it when you have a .html page open and active.

 **github desktop**
 - Although vscode has built in source control and git can be run on the command line, I prefer [github's desktop client](https://desktop.github.com/). because I can view all my projects in one place.

 **brew**
 - If you are on a mac, [brew](https://brew.sh/) is the best thing ever.
 Consider getting it.